 - Lysine Demethylase 7A 2 3 5

 - JmjC Domain-Containing Histone Demethylation Protein 1D 3 4

 - Lysine-Specific Demethylase 7 3 4

 - Jumonji C Domain Containing Histone Demethylase 1 Homolog D (S. Cerevisiae) 2

 - Jumonji C Domain Containing Histone Demethylase 1 Homolog D 3

 GeneCards Summary for KDM7A Gene

-KDM7A (Lysine (K)-Specific Demethylase 7A) is a Protein Coding gene.
+KDM7A (Lysine Demethylase 7A) is a Protein Coding gene.
 Diseases associated with KDM7A include Bone Benign Neoplasm and Connective Tissue Benign Neoplasm.
 Among its related pathways are Chromatin organization and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
 GO annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen, 2-oxoglutarate as one donor, and incorporation of one atom each of oxygen into both donors.
 An important paralog of this gene is PHF8.

 UniProtKB/Swiss-Prot for KDM7A Gene